2023-2024 Legislative Policies

 - Legislation enabling municipalities at their discretion to adopt more recent editions of national/international building and fire codes than the current state-adopted editions; and,

 - Legislation that supports the adoption of more recent editions of the national/international building and fire codes after review and recommendation by the Building Code Review Board and/or the State Fire Control Board.

 - Legislation that limits municipal control in implementing statewide priorities in zoning and land use regulation;

-- New state mandates requiring municipalities to allow specific types of housing;
+- New state mandates requiring municipalities to allow specific types of housing; and,

 - All other statewide land use mandates.